Saudi woman's flight rallies opposition to male guardianship

 Other challenges remain.
 There is no formal bar on women buying or renting property but it can be difficult for them to do so without a male relative, according to rights groups.

-The kingdom also ended requirements that a woman bring a male relative to identify her in court, and women can obtain a license and drive cars without their guardian’s approval.
+The kingdom also ended requirements that a woman bring a male relative to identify her in court, and women can obtain a licence and drive cars without their guardian’s approval.

 Some Saudi women do not want to wait.